Hours: Variable, approx. 4 – 8 hours per month

 Equal Futures was set up by a group of parents to reduce loneliness and isolation for people with disabilities by building Circles of Friendship with a view to achieving individual goals.

 - Support and guidance during a period of change or transition

 - Achieve goals and aspirations

 What is a Circle Facilitator?

-This is a volunteer who is trained by Equal Futures to bring the Circle together for the Focus Person.
-We match a Circle Facilitator who gets on well with the focus person.
-We look for someone who has similar interests and a complementary personality.
-They will live locally and be keen to be active in their community.
-The role involves bringing the Circle members together for meetings or social activities.
+This is a volunteer who is trained by Equal Futures to bring the Circle together for the person with disabilities.
+We match a Circle Facilitator by looking for someone who has similar interests.
 The Circle Facilitator helps everyone have conversations which lead to actions.
 They follow up on ideas and encourage Circle members to be active participants.

 Who are the Circle members?

 They can be family, friends or others in the neighbourhood.
 Circle members might be drawn from the places the person goes to such as groups or local amenities.
 Circle meetings take place every few weeks, often at the Focus Person’s home, or a Community Centre – somewhere everyone feels at ease.

 - To support the person with disabilities to achieve their goals with the Circle

 - To go with the individual to activities and places to make new connections